 For a 7-loop braid, you would make the first four loop transfers (off one hand only) unturned, alternating with regular turned transfers from the other hand.

 If you had started out by using an even number of loops to braid with, you could also switch to alternating dark-light order in your braid (by taking every other loop unturned), and get alternating dark-light ‘zebra-stripe’ chevrons on your bicolor braid–see the yellow and black lanyard braid picture again.
-I used 6 loops in order to be able to do the alternating dark-light pattern halfway up on the far right side of the photo:
+In that lanyard braid, I used 6 loops in order to be able to do the alternating dark-light pattern halfway up on the far right side of the photo:

 That alternating dark-light pattern doesn’t require using bicolor loops, actually.
-It can also be made with 3 single-color black loops and 3 single-color gold loops, set up in alternating dark-light order (but see my Color-Planning post for how to set up an ‘alternating’ order in the braid onto your fingers).
-But the “edge” pattern and others would not be possible with single-color loops, plus you just can’t switch to other patterns as seamlessly as you can when you are using bicolor loops.
-The only way to switch to a new color pattern with single-color loops is to rearrange the order of the loops on your fingers, which inevitably leaves a wonky-looking area on the braid at that point [update: unless you do some well-thought-out loop-linking to change their order].
+It can also be made with 3 single-color black loops and 3 single-color gold loops, set up in alternating dark-light order (but see my Color-Planning post for how to set up an ‘alternating’ color order onto your fingers—this isn’t necessarily obvious).
+However, the “edge” pattern and others would not be possible with single-color loops, plus you just can’t switch to other patterns as seamlessly with single-color loops as you can when you are using bicolor loops.
+The only easy way to switch to a new color pattern with single-color loops is to rearrange the order of the loops on your fingers, which always leaves a wonky-looking area on the braid at that point [update: unless you do some well-thought-out loop-linking to change their order].

 Transferring loops “wrong” is the key to smooth pattern changing with bicolor loops.
 If you made all your loop transfers with no turns for a long stretch of the braid, your square braid would divide into two layers (great for a buttonhole or loop) but just a few unturned loop transfers won’t show up as a visible opening through the braid.
 The alternative—manually turning loops on your fingers to all be in the correct color-arrangement for the new pattern—might leave a little bulge or other mark at that point in the braid, not really a big deal.